-Unless it’s a template created for use on Canva, you can’t use the Pro content in templates of any nature.
+When we talk about templates, we mean a design that has a pre-determined layout and style and is intended to be further edited or customised by a another person to produce the required final design - like the templates we provide at Canva!
+Unless it’s a template created for use on Canva, you can’t use Pro content in templates of any nature.
 If you’re a template designer, check out how you can join our Canva Creators program here.

-Pro music can be used in online advertisements (such as pre-, mid- and post-roll ads in a YouTube video).
+Pro music (excluding Popular Music) can be used in online advertisements (such as pre-, mid- and post-roll ads in a YouTube video).
 It can’t be used in traditional media advertisements or commercials in paid channels (such as TV, cinema, radio, podcasts, or billboards).

 When you’re looking for content in the library, hover over the thumbnail of the content you want to use.
 If it’s Pro, you’ll see a little crown icon pop up in the bottom right hand corner of the thumbnail.
 If not, it’s Free!

 Yes!
 As a Pro subscriber, you will simply be issued with a new One Design Use License for the second, third and fourth designs (and so on).
 You do not need to pay for these individual licenses, they are included in your subscription.
 Free users need to pay for a new license for each subsequent design.